Mabel Montgomery: Career

 She became a known actress by age 17, and was in a series of stock companies, including the Bush Temple Players Stock Company.
 Montgomery often appeared at the Crescent Theater in Brooklyn (formerly Montauk Theatre), and at the Bush Temple Theater in Chicago.
 In her later life she primary acted in character roles.

 In 1904, she shot at two burglars in Chicago in an attempted robbery.

 Montgomery was married in 1898 to actor Walter McCullough (né Walter O'Meliah), they separated in 1905, and which ended in a public divorce by 1908.
 While she was still married to her first husband, she was caught by the press having an affair with a married dentist, Joseph Henninger.
 This was followed by marriages to Henninger, Augustus John Gertenbach, and later to James Mooney.
 She had two sons with Henninger.

-Montgomery died on July 20, 1942, of shock resulting from the attack on Pearl Harbor seven months later.
+Montgomery died on July 20, 1942, of shock resulting from the attack on Pearl Harbor seven months earlier.